 Some examples include the following:

-- Vegetables: Similarly to nuts, raw or minimally processed vegetables are the best options.
-Leafy greens in a small salad with olive oil and vinegar, raw vegetables like broccoli florets, carrot sticks, and snap peas are great ideas that offer a high-fiber snack and pair nicely with hummus.
+- Vegetables: Raw or minimally processed vegetables are the best options.
+Mix leafy greens in a small salad with olive oil and vinegar.
+Alternatively, broccoli florets, carrot sticks, snap peas, and other raw vegetables are healthful, high-fiber choices that pair nicely with hummus or tzatziki.

-- Fruits: Some people try to avoid fruits because of the sugars in them.
-However, in moderation, fruits are high in fiber and make an excellent snack for people with diabetes.
-Fresh or frozen fruits are the best options.
-Canned fruit in heavy syrup or other sugar filled options, such as fruity pie filling, should be avoided.
+- Fruits: Some people with diabetes try to avoid eating fruits due to their sugar content.
+However, in moderation, fruits make an excellent snack for people with diabetes because they are high in fiber.
+Fresh or frozen fruits contain the most nutrition.
+Avoid canned fruit in heavy syrup or other sugary, processed options, such as fruity pie filling.

-- Cheese: In moderation, such as in two or less servings a day, cheese offers a good source of protein and calcium with low amounts of sugar.
+- Cheese: In moderation, cheese is a good source of protein and calcium with low amounts of sugar.

-Popcorn can offer people with diabetes a low-sugar, low-calorie food option to snack on.
-This handy snack will not increase a person's blood sugar levels greatly, making it a safe bet between meals.
+It will not increase a person's blood sugar levels by a significant amount, making it a safe choice between meals.

 However, people should keep toppings to a minimum and avoid eating excessive portions.

 There is a wide range of corn kernels and air-popped popcorn products available to purchase online.